cypress-io/cypress-documentation/source/faq/questions/general-questions-faq.md

 ## {% fa fa-angle-right %} How often are Cypress Test Runner versions released?

 We schedule releases of the Test Runner on Monday every two weeks.
 This new version includes any bugfixes and/or features that have been completed by that time.
+You can see all issues merged into the default code branch but not yet released by looking at the issues with the label {% url 'stage: pending release' https://github.com/cypress-io/cypress/issues?q=label%3A%22stage%3A+pending+release%22+is%3Aclosed %}.

 We schedule major releases with breaking changes approximately every 3 months.